Landlord & Renter Insurance

 Can a California landlord pass insurance cost increases through to residential tenants?

 No — not as a separate line-item surcharge.
 Unlike a commercial triple-net (NNN) lease, a standard California residential lease gives an owner no mechanism to bill a resident directly for a jump in the insurance premium.
+That cost is recovered indirectly, through the rent itself, so the practical question is whether your rent can move enough to absorb it.

 Why has California homeowners and landlord insurance gotten so expensive?